Somua

-Somua, an acronym for Société d'outillage mécanique et d'usinage d'artillerie, was a French company that manufactured machinery and vehicles.
-A subsidiary of Schneider-Creusot, Somua was based in Saint-Ouen, a suburb of Paris.
+Somua (stylised in all caps), an acronym for Société d'outillage mécanique et d'usinage d'artillerie (lit.
+'Mechanical Tooling and Artillery Machining Company'), was a French company that manufactured machinery and vehicles.
+It operated between 1914 and 1955.
+A subsidiary of Schneider-Creusot until sold to Renault in 1955, Somua was based in Saint-Ouen, a suburb of Paris.